Abject Cruelty To Insects

 One time the steps that led from our kitchen to the patio got infested with ants and became quite a nuisance.
 As defender of my patio I wasn't about to permit this invasion on my watch!
 As their nest was somewhere under the threshold of the backdoor a direct assault was out of the question.
 Instead, I was forced to wage a war of attrition as the crafty little buggers stepped out of their stronghold and went about their daily business.
 Sitting on the back steps I would hold my "fire" until a good number of the enemy were in sight of my big guns (my thumbs) and then I would let them have it.
 The firepower of a 12mm thumb can be an awesome thing to witness.
 The carnage of the squishing was supplemented by an audible type of "bang" sound that I won't attempt to spell.
 After about 30-50 of the ants lay dead and dying on the battlefield, the guns would have to be "cooled off" since my thumbs were getting pretty tired by then.
 A curious lemony smell followed the destruction which is interesting since I later learned that ants reportedly have a lemony taste.
 One day I felt particularly prone to the thrills of brinkmanship, and got a can of Raid from under the kitchen sink.
 Not being too skilled in the use of weapons of mass destruction, I hosed the entire back step with the deadly substance.
 After the half-life of the insecticide was reduced to a semi-safe level, I surveyed ground zero.
 Not an ant in sight!
 In an instance my brief career as an exterminator had ended.
 No more lazy afternoons in the ant killing fields.
 Such is the price of war.

 Note: Dont' try these activities at home kids!
-The webmaster does not condone cruelty to other life forms without the approval of the President and consent of Congress pursuant to the War Powers Act.
+The webmaster does not condone cruelty to other life forms without the approval of the President and consent of Congress pursuant to the War Powers Act of 1973.